g41797/matryoshka/flat/docs/layer2_quickref.md

 Not every signal carries data.
 Interrupt says "go look".

-Use a shared atomic or channel to communicate *what* changed.
+Think how to communicate *what* changed, this decision is up to you.

+One of the possible solutions - to use _second mailbox_ for transferring "out-of-band" information.

 ---